9/11 conspiracy theories: Israel

 A conspiracy theory documented by the Anti-Defamation League, Thom Burnett and others is that the state of Israel was involved in the attacks, and may have planned them.
-A variety of motives are suggested, including: to cause the United States to attack enemies of Israel; to divert public attention away from Israel's treatment of Palestinians; to help Zionists take control of world affairs; and to persuade Americans to support Israel.
-Variants of the theory contend that the attack was organized by Ariel Sharon, Mossad, or the government of Israel.
-Kevin Barrett, a former lecturer at the University of Wisconsin is, according to Slate website, a "leading advocate of theories that Israel's Mossad orchestrated the 9/11 attacks."
+A variety of motives are suggested, including: to cause the United States to attack enemies of Israel; to divert public attention away from Israel's treatment of the Palestinians; to help Zionists take control of world affairs; and to persuade Americans to support Israel.
+Variants of the theory contend that the attack was organized by then-Israeli prime minister Ariel Sharon, the intelligence agency Mossad, or other actors from the Israeli government.
+According to Slate, Kevin Barrett, a former lecturer at the University of Wisconsin, is a "leading advocate of theories that Israel's Mossad orchestrated the 9/11 attacks."

-Some proponents of this believe that Jewish employees were forewarned by Israeli intelligence to skip work on September 11, resulting in no Jewish deaths at the World Trade Center.
+Some proponents of this theory believe that Jewish employees were forewarned by Israeli intelligence to skip work on September 11, resulting in no Jewish deaths at the World Trade Center.
 According to Cinnamon Stillwell, some 9/11 conspiracy theorists put this number as high as 4,000 Jewish people skipping work.
-This was first reported on September 17 by the Lebanese Hezbollah-owned satellite television channel Al-Manar and is believed to be based on the September 12 edition of The Jerusalem Post that said "The Foreign Ministry in Jerusalem has so far received the names of 4,000 Israelis believed to have been in the areas of the World Trade Center and the Pentagon at the time of the attacks."
+This was first reported on September 17 by the Hezbollah-owned Lebanese satellite television channel Al-Manar, and is believed to be based on the September 12 edition of The Jerusalem Post which said "The Foreign Ministry in Jerusalem has so far received the names of 4,000 Israelis believed to have been in the areas of the World Trade Center and the Pentagon at the time of the attacks."

 The number of Jews who died in the attacks is variously estimated at between 270 and 400.
 (Note: A survey of the 1,700 victims whose religion was listed found approximately 10% were Jewish indicating around 270 in total.
 A survey based on the last names of victims found that around 400 (15 1/2%) were possibly Jewish.
 A survey of 390 Cantor Fitzgerald employees who had public memorials (out of the 658 who died) found 49 were Jewish (12 1/2%).
 According to the 2002 American Jewish Year Book, New York State's population was 9% Jewish.
 Sixty-four percent of the WTC victims lived in New York State.)
 The lower figure tracks closely with the percentage of Jews living in the New York area and partial surveys of the victims' listed religion.
-The U.S. State Department has published a partial list of 76 in response to claims that fewer Jews/Israelis died in the WTC attacks than should have been present at the time.
+The U.S. State Department has published a partial list of 76, in response to claims that fewer Jews or Israelis died in the WTC attacks than should have been present at the time.
 Five Israeli citizens died in the attack.